This post may contain affiliate links. See my disclosure for more information.Jump to recipe

 A collection of recipes for how to use up eggs.
 Desserts with eggs, dinner recipes with eggs, you name it!
 Use up an abundance of eggs in delicious ways.
 This collection of recipes will give you lots of options for when you find yourself with too many eggs on your hands.
 Sweet, savory, breakfast, lunch, or dinner, and perfect for customizing to your taste.
 Plus, a bonus recipe for the best pudding ever!

 Backyard chickens are fantastic entertainment.
-They run like little old ladies holding their skirts up, they always assume another hen has something better than what they’ve got and chase each other to get it, and they squawk and chatter with extreme personality.
+They run like little old ladies holding their skirts up, and they always assume another hen has something better than what they’ve got.

 Aside from all this free entertainment, they also provide us with a multitude of fresh eggs.

 I frequently find myself looking for recipes that use a lot of eggs.

 Today I thought I’d share some of the best ones I’ve found and tend to go back to time and again.

 These savory egg dishes not only make a great breakfast, but are perfect for lunch, brunch, or breakfast for dinner nights.

 And they can be customized to your taste, too…try adding some of the following:

 - Peppers, onions